Dynamical symmetry breaking in Yang-Mills geometrodynamics: New local non-Abelian conserved currents

-These are finally the six equations that locally define the six angles $\delta_{1},\:\delta_{2},\:\gamma_{1},\:\gamma_{2},\:\phi_{d},\:\psi_{d}$, for instance.
-The other two $\delta_{3},\:\gamma_{3}$ are determined by equations (\ref{ISOSUM1SET}-\ref{ISOSUM2SET}) once the other six have already been determined through equations (\ref{diagcond1}-\ref{diagcond6}).
+These are finally the six equations that locally define the six angles $\theta_{1},\:\theta_{2},\:\beta_{1},\:\beta_{2},\:\phi_{d},\:\psi_{d}$, for instance.
+The other two $\theta_{3},\:\beta_{3}$ are determined by equations (\ref{ISOSUM1}-\ref{ISOSUM2}) once the other six have already been determined through equations (\ref{diagcond1}-\ref{diagcond6}).
+The stress-energy tensor has been diagonalized, always assuming that the local diagonalization process is possible, in the new gauge, the ``diagonal gauge''.
 We imposed the off-diagonal tetrad components of the stress-energy tensor (\ref{diagcond2}-\ref{diagcond5}) to be zero.
 These four equations are manifestly and locally $SU(2)$ gauge invariant by themselves under LB1 and LB2 local transformations of the vectors $T_{\alpha}^{\mu}$, analogous to transformations (\ref{GT1}-\ref{GT4}).
-We would be able to write the diagonalized expression for the stress-energy tensor as,

-where $C, D, E, F$ are local scalars.
-We must stress that the stress-energy tensor either in equations (\ref{diagcond1}-\ref{diagcond6}) or equation (\ref{SETYM}) is $T_{\mu\nu} = T^{(ym)}_{\mu\nu} + T^{(em)}_{\mu\nu}$, but we could have chosen only $T_{\mu\nu} = T^{(ym)}_{\mu\nu}$ as well.
-It is evident that we are assuming $T_{(o)}^{\mu}$ to be the timelike vector.
-It is evident that the ``diagonal gauge'' will be a source of simplification in dealing with perturbative analysis, and of course the inherent simplification in the geometrical analysis of any problem involving these kind of fields (\ref{eyme}-\ref{ymvfe2}).
+The two remaining blocks associated to the two remaining locally gauge invariant objects in the diagonal of the stress-energy tensor, are next diagonalized by suitable tetrad rotations in the planes one and two through the use of the gauge vectors $X_{d}^{\sigma}$ and $Y_{d}^{\sigma}$.
+That is, by $SU(2)$ tetrad gauge transformations on these planes, that have been proven to be equivalent to tetrad Lorentz transformations LB1 and LB2 on these planes.
+This is done by imposing conditions (\ref{diagcond1}) and (\ref{diagcond6}).
+It is evident that the ``diagonal gauge'' might be a source of simplification in dealing with the field equations, and of course the inherent simplification in the geometrical analysis of any problem involving these kind of fields (\ref{eyme}-\ref{ymvfe2}).
+We have then two local blades or planes that determine the local diagonalization of the Yang-Mills stress-energy tensor where the vectors $T_{\alpha}^{\mu}$ determine the diagonal tetrad.
+We have also determined in the process the antisymmetric object $\epsilon_{\mu\nu}$.
+We proceed then to state the equations for current conservation such that these local currents lie on the local Yang-Mills stress-energy tensor diagonalization orthogonal planes.
+The system of equations that determines locally the two new local currents that live or lie inside blades one and two are,